GitLab CI Pipeline for Eleventy

 The secret_detection

-job checks for any secrets (e.g. passwords, access
+job checks for any secrets (for example passwords, access

 tokens/keys) committed to the git repository.
 This job is included from the